 Communicating Your Needs – This is in the Speech/Hearing section of your Assessment Details.
-It has a subsection called “Making Self Understood, Expressing Information Content However Able.”
-This shows how well you communicate your needs, requests, or problems to those closest to you in the last seven days before the assessment.
+It has a subsection called "Making Self Understood, Expressing Information Content However Able."
+This shows how well you let other those closest to you know your needs, asks, or problems in the last seven days before the assessment.
 Communication includes speech, writing or typing, sign language, and so on.
-Read the definitions below to make sure the assessment correctly states your ability:
+Read the definitions below.
+Make sure the assessment correctly states your ability:

 Understood - You expressed yourself clearly

-Usually Understood - It is was hard to find the right words or finish thoughts, your responses are were delayed, or you needed prompting to make yourself understood
+Usually Understood - It was hard to find the right words or finish thoughts, your responses were delayed, or you needed prompting (help from others) to make yourself understood

-Sometimes Understood: - You have had a limited ability to express yourself, but you can could request at least basic needs (examples: food, drink, sleep, toilet)
+Sometimes Understood - You had limited ability to express yourself, but you could ask for at least basic needs (examples: food, drink, sleep, toilet)

 Rarely/Never Understood - At best, understanding was limited to a caregiver's interpretation of your sounds or body language (examples: wincing from pain, or need to toilet)

 Memory - This is several pages later, just after the Sleep section.
 The caseworker gave you a short test and asked you questions to see if you have memory problems.
+Tell your caseworker about any problems you have with memory.
 Be sure the Assessment Details show any problems you have with short-term (recent) memory.

 Decision Making - This is just after the Memory section in the Assessment Details.
-Read the definitions below to make sure the assessor entered the correct scores:
+Read the definitions below.
+Make sure the assessor entered the correct scores:

-Independent: you made consistent, organized decisions about your daily routine that reflect your lifestyle, choices, culture, and values.
+Independent: you made consistent, organized decisions about your daily routine.
+Your decisions reflected your lifestyle, choices, culture, and values.

-Difficulty in New Situations: You had an organized daily routine and made decisions in familiar situations.
+Difficulty in New Situations: You had an organized daily routine.
+You made decisions in familiar situations.
 You had a hard time making decisions in new situations or with new tasks.

 Poor Decisions/Unaware of Consequences: You made poor decisions or needed reminders, cues or supervision to plan, organize, and correct your daily routines.
-You attempted to make decisions, although poorly.
+You tried to make decisions, although poorly.

-No or Few Decisions: You never or rarely made any decisions at all.
+No or Few Decisions: You never or hardly ever made any decisions at all.

 4. Complex Medical Conditions